djspears/PaloAlto/vmseries-simple-template/README.md

 * 3 subnets: Mgmt, Untrust, Trust
 * VM-Series (BYOL edition) with 3 NIC's that map to above subnets

 This template lets you do customized deployments of VM-Series instead of deploying from the Azure Marketplace.
-You can deploy using the "Deploy Azure" button  or download the template and customize it to your needs.
+You can deploy using the "Deploy to Azure" button or download the template and customize it to your needs.
+You can also fork/customize the templates in your own GitHub repository.

 <p>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FPaloAltoNetworks%2Fazure%2Fmaster%2Fvmseries-simple-template%2FazureDeploy.json" target="_blank">